bashkimereqi100/homework-thirteen/README.md

 # homework-thirteen
 Node Express Handlebars

-In this assignment, I have created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+In this assignment, I have created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.